The Caribbean

 THE WORLD BANK GROUP IN THE CARIBBEAN

-The Caribbean’s abundant natural resources, varied cultures, and regional ties offer dynamic opportunities for growth.
-As these nations continue their efforts to diversify, leverage the blue economy, and strengthen resilience to climate change and disasters, their investments are creating jobs, establishing connectivity, supporting vulnerable communities, and boosting healthcare.
+The Caribbean's abundant natural resources, varied cultures, and regional ties continue to offer strong opportunities for inclusive growth.
+As these countries work to diversify their economies, leverage the blue economy, and build resilience, targeted investments remain central to sustaining this momentum.

-However, the region faces persistent structural challenges.
-Growth has been slower than in other small states, and public debt remains high, amplified by natural disasters that can erase an entire year's economic output.
+The region also faces persistent structural challenges.
+Growth in the Caribbean has been slower than in other small states, and public debt remains high, amplified by natural disasters that can erase an entire year's economic output.
 Electricity costs are among the highest in the Latin America and Caribbean region, due to dependence on imported oil, and children average only 7.8 learning-adjusted years of schooling.
-The Latin America and Caribbean region was the hardest-hit globally by COVID-19, with GDP contractions of up to 20% in 2020.

-The World Bank Group is addressing these challenges through a comprehensive three-pillar approach.
-This partnership is supported by a $3.3 billion active portfolio across 73 active projects in 11 countries.
+The World Bank Group is addressing these challenges through an approach which leverages regional solutions, enables the private sector to create jobs and builds resilience, supported by a $3.3 billion portfolio across 69 active projects in 13 Caribbean countries.

 Strong regional partnerships with the Inter-American Development Bank and Caribbean Development Bank, as well as partnerships with the European Union, Canada, and the United Kingdom's Foreign, Commonwealth & Development Office, align financing to enhance service delivery and outcome-focused results.
 This helps to strengthen resilience, inclusivity, and sustainability throughout the Caribbean.